Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_choosing.md

 * Size: Nema 17 is the most popular size used in 3D printers.
 Nema 14 is an alternative in a highly-geared extruder.
 Use Nema 23 motors if you cannot get sufficient torque from long Nema 17 motors.
 Duet 3 6HC/3HC can drive Nema 34 motors too.
 * Avoid motors with rated voltage (or product of rated current and phase resistance) > 4V or inductance > 4mH.
 * Choose 0.9deg/step motors where you want extra positioning accuracy, e.g. for the tower motors of a delta printer.
 Otherwise choose 1.8deg/step motors.
-* If you use any 0.9deg/step motors, or high torque motors, use 24V power so that you will be able to maintain torque at higher speeds.
+* If you use any 0.9deg/step motors, or high torque motors, always use 24V or higher VIN power voltage (subject to the maximum voltage supported by the Duet) so that you will be able to maintain torque at higher speeds.
 * If using a highly-geared extruder (for example, an extruder that uses a flexible drive cable to transmit the torque from the motor to a worm reduction gear), use a short low-inductance 1.8deg/step motor to drive it.

 The following sections discuss stepper motor features and specifications in more detail.